Water Damage Restoration – Water Removal, Cleanup and Repairs

 Experts have specialized personal protective equipment (PPE) for cleaning potentially hazardous materials, including N-96 respirators, protective gloves, and waterproof clothing.

-At this stage, restoration specialists also dispose of any damaged materials removed during the cleaning phase.
+At this stage, specialists also dispose of any contaminated materials removed during the cleaning phase.

 Step 5: Complete Restoration

-The final step of the water damage restoration process is the actual restoration.
-During the restoration, specialists return your home to the state it was in before the damage occurred.
+The final step of the process is the actual restoration.
+During this process, specialists return your home to the state before the disturbance occurred.
 Any permanently damaged or removed materials will now be fixed or replaced.
-Restoration projects may be simple or extensive, depending on the amount of permanent damage that occurred.
+Projects may be simple or extensive, depending on the permanent damage that occurred.

-Restoration can sometimes require relatively simple repairs, such as drywall repair or carpet cleaning.
-In others, restoration work is extensive and requires the complete reconstruction of parts of your home.
+Restoration can sometimes require simple repairs, such as drywall or carpet cleaning.
+In others, the work is extensive and requires the complete reconstruction of parts of your home.

 DIY Water Damage Cleanup Tips